New York City Juvenile Defense Lawyer

 Your Child May Not Be Immediately Released to You

-Once your child is charged, they will be interviewed by a probation officer.
+Once your child is charged, they will be interviewed by an officer.
 The probation officer will make a determination as to whether to file formal charges.
 Your child will be released to you if they decide not to file formal charges.

 If your child is charged with a crime, they must attend an initial hearing before a judge.
 The judge will then decide if the child may be released while the case is pending.
 They will consider factors such as the severity of the charges, the environment the child is being released to, and whether your child has a prior record.